rdpoor/pygmu/README.md

 * [done] add explanation of reshape(-1,1) to All about frames section
 * Add autoscale=n parameter to WavReaderPE to normalize amplitude, and/or create a batch file to normalize all files in samples/
-* TimewarpPE needs help.  see examples/example_09.py.  enfoce single-channel timeline
+* [done] TimewarpPE needs help.  see examples/example_09.py.  enfoce single-channel timeline
 * BiQuadPE needs help.  see examples/example_11.py
 * FilterPE needs help.  see examples/filter_example.py
 * examples/piece_RA01_v1.py needs help: MixPE trying to mix mono and stereo for some seeds

+### Ponders

+* Should compressors / limiters accept multi-channel envelope data?

 ### For future consideration